History of fishing: Further development

-During World War II, navigation and communication devices, as well as many other forms of maritime equipment (depth-sounding and radar) were improved and made more compact.
-These devices became much more accessible to the average fisherman, thus making their range and mobility larger.
-It also served to make the industry much more competitive, as the fisherman were forced to invest more into their boats, equipped with electronic aids, such as radio navigation aids and fish finders.
+During World War II, navigation and communication devices, as well as many other forms of maritime equipment (depth-sounding and radar), were improved and made more compact.
+These devices became much more accessible to the average fisherman, thereby increasing range and mobility.
+It also made the industry more competitive, as fishermen were forced to invest more in their boats, equipping them with electronic aids such as radio navigation aids and fish finders.
 During the Cold War, some countries fitted fishing trawlers with additional electronic gear so they could be used as spy ships to monitor the activities of other countries.

 The first trawlers fished over the side, rather than over the stern.
-In 1947, the company Christian Salvesen, based in Leith, Scotland, refitted a surplus Algerine-class minesweeper (HMS Felicity) with refrigeration equipment and a factory ship stern ramp, to produce the first combined freezer/stern trawler.
+In 1947, the company Christian Salvesen, based in Leith, Scotland, refitted a surplus Algerine-class minesweeper (HMS Felicity) with refrigeration equipment and a factory ship stern ramp, producing the first combined freezer/stern trawler.

-The first purpose built stern trawler was Fairtry built in 1953 at Aberdeen.
+The first purpose-built stern trawler was Fairtry, built in 1953 at Aberdeen.
 The ship was much larger than any other trawlers then in operation and inaugurated the era of the 'super trawler'.
 As the ship pulled its nets over the stern, it could lift out a much greater haul of up to 60 tons.
 Lord Nelson followed in 1961, installed with vertical plate freezers that had been researched and built at the Torry Research Station.
 These ships served as a basis for the expansion of 'super trawlers' around the world in the following decades.

 The introduction of fine synthetic fibres such as nylon in the construction of fishing gear during the 1960s marked an expansion in the commercial use of gillnets.
-The new materials were cheaper and easier to handle, lasted longer and required less maintenance than natural fibres.
+The new materials were cheaper and easier to handle, lasted longer, and required less maintenance than natural fibres.
 In addition, fibres such as nylon monofilaments become almost invisible in water, so nets made with synthetic twines generally caught greater numbers of fish than natural fibre nets used in comparable situations.
 Due to environmental concerns, gillnets were banned by the United Nations in 1993 in international waters, although their use is still permitted within 200 nmi of a coast.